Language models assisted with research, drafting, and editing of this content.

 • Gini coefficient: 0.43 (moderate-high inequality)

-• Public perception of civil service elitism
+• Public perception of civil service elitism13

 Mitigations: